albert97/Snippet_Tech/_posts/2021-03-08-A-Review-Of-Blockchain-White-Paper.md

  <h2 class="section-heading">Disclaimer:  </h2>
  In this post, I will review the Blockchain white paper - [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf).
 The paper is regarded as the first system utilising Blockchain technology.
+My goal is to understand Blockchain as a technology forward, and it has nothing to do with investing in Bitcoins.
+For the later, reddit may be a great place